codebydaud/yolo-food-app/README.md

 Order Recipe: Customers can order one or more selected recipes in their required quantities. </br>
 ### Technology Stack
 #### Backend:
-Java Spring Boot (REST API).
+* Java Spring Boot (REST API). </br>
-Spring Security for JWT-based authentication and authorization
+* Spring Security for JWT-based authentication and authorization.

 #### Frontend:
-Vue.js
+* Vue.js

 #### Database:
-MySQL.
+* MySQL.

 #### Security:
-OAuth 2.0 for secure API access and user authentication.
+* OAuth 2.0 for secure API access and user authentication.

 ## 2. Vendor (Chef) App
 ### Purpose